Lacklustre PPC results sent Sandicliffe Motor Group in search of a new specialist agency and better results

+- Lack of negative keyword management.
+Sandicliffe sell new and used cars.
+They also provide a range of other services such as after-sales care and parts.
+When using more generic keywords, it’s vital is to ensure that you are only triggering keywords that are fully relevant to the advert and landing page that you’re going to send the user to.
 Under the previous management, keywords indicating that the user’s intent was for a used car (determined at either blatant level where the user had included “used” or “second-hand” in their query, through to more subtle keywords such as “15 plate” or “MK3”, for example).
-This was wasting a decent amount of budget as most users that hit the landing page from a “used” keyword but triggering a “New” campaign would bounce immediately from the page.
+This was wasting a fair amount of budget as most users that hit the landing page from a “used” keyword but triggering a “New” campaign would bounce immediately from the page.
 Dynamic Keyword Insertion was also used on these ads, meaning that the headline of the advert replicated the user’s search – therefore misleading them into thinking the advert was for a used vehicle, rather than a new one.

-Additionally, the client’s brand name and its variants were not excluded from non-brand campaigns.
+- The brand name and its variants were not excluded from non-brand campaigns.
 This not only paints an unrealistic impression of how effective these campaigns are, but it also wastes money; brand clicks are easily attainable at less than £0.05 per click, but when triggered by a non-brand campaign the CPC would be in line with the average CPC of the campaign, so £0.50+ for the automotive industry.

-In many campaigns, only location-based keywords were included – for example ‘+Ford +Service +Leicester’ and strangely these were also only eligible to show in a small radius around the dealerships.
+- Location only based keyword targeting In many campaigns, only location-based keywords were included – for example ‘+Ford +Service +Leicester’ and strangely these were also only eligible to show in a small radius around the dealerships.
 This meant that:

 a) If the user was in the catchment area (eg. Nottingham) and just searched for ‘Book Ford Fiesta Service Near Me’, then the ads would not be eligible to show because the user hadn’t included the keyword ‘Nottingham’ in their search.